lee5214/blog-gatsby/src/pages/posts/01-01-2018-How to use gatsby to create my blog.md

 title: 'How to use gatsby to create my blog #1'
 published: true
 date: 01-01-2018
-tag: [Gatsby, React, Redux, GraphQL, Styled Component, Markdown, Netlify]
+tags: [Gatsby, React, Redux, GraphQL, Styled Component, Markdown, Netlify]
 ---

 I'm a big fan of react ecosystem and I always want to create my own blog to share and record some learning experience, so this is it.